nathan-nakatsuka/ContamLD/README.md

 ```

-*Future Option 3)* Before the end of 2020 we plan to release a pulldown program that will allow users to automatically generate the readdepth files required for ContamLD (as well as genotype files for other purposes).<br/>
+*Future Option 3)* Before the end of 2020 we plan to release a pulldown program that will allow users to automatically generate the readdepth files, including damage restricted versions, required for ContamLD (as well as genotype files for other purposes).<br/>

 **Step 3)**  Name the files "IndName_All.readdepth" and "IndName_dam.readdepth" (IndName is the name of that particular individual.
 IndName_All.readdepth is the file corresponding to all reads, and IndName_dam.readdepth is the file corresponding to only damaged reads for that individual.).<br/>